sergiusens/snappy-docs/build-snaps/metadata.md

 ```

 In this example, when snapd needs to stop `daemon1` (eg. if the user disables or removes the snap), `bin/app1-stop` will be executed.

+See the [apps and commands syntax](/docs/build-snaps/syntax#apps-and-commands) for details on how to automatically restart a daemon.

+### Tutorial

+To get a first experience with snapping a service, the ["Build a nodejs service" tutorial](https://tutorials.ubuntu.com/tutorial/build-a-nodejs-service) will guide you through building, confining and general good practices to snap a simple web server.

 ## Using wrappers